FreeCAD/FreeCAD-documentation/wiki/HiDPI_support.md

 ### Part one

-Goal   * Make sure that we make the most out of Qt support.
+Goal: Make sure that we make the most out of Qt support.

 -   In progress.
 Migrate the user base to Qt \> 5.6 and set the AA_EnableHighDpiScaling to true.
--   Scale all cursors and icons (multiplying them by devicePixelRatio) <https   *//github.com/FreeCAD/FreeCAD/pull/3712>
+-   Scale all cursors and icons (multiplying them by devicePixelRatio) <https://github.com/FreeCAD/FreeCAD/pull/3712>
 -   Make all pixel graphics vector or available at various pixel density

 ### Part two

-Goal   * Make sure that the system font is correctly determined.
+Goal: Make sure that the system font is correctly determined.

 -   Bundle appropriate QPA theme plugins on all major platforms (AppImage, etc)
 -   Find ways to detect that system\'s font is changed